Piper Building Arts is a platform for initiatives, activities and events which benefit and belong to the community of The Piper Building.

 With 72 luxury apartments and over 100,000 sq ft of commercial enterprise The Piper Building is a truly unique development.
 A building steeped in art and architectural credentials from John Piper’s dramatic murals on entering to original 1960’s modernist architectural features and authentic loft spaces.
 The Piper Building is proudly gaining a deserved reputation as South West London’s unique and distinctive mid century icon.

-The Piper Building Arts initiative was launched in 2015 with the exhibition 'Invisible City'.
+The Piper Building Arts initiative was launched in 2015.

 The foyer provides a 2,000 sq ft private gallery space that from time to time provides the perfect venue for resident based events.